• Implementation of an Energy Management System (EnMS) in accordance with the ISO 50001 Standard

 • Optimisation on Illumination Level of Domestic Blocks

 To meet accessibility requirements as laid down in the Design Manual: Barrier Free Access 2008 promulgated by the Buildings Department, the illumination standard for public areas has been increased to accommodate people with special needs such as those with vision impairments.
 To achieve this standard without increasing energy consumption, a two-level lighting control system has been adopted in new domestic block designs since December 2008.
 The system allows users to adjust lighting levels as needed.
-The illumination levels for public areas are as follows:

 Raise the lighting level of public areas 1